COPPER

 Instrumentation

 It’s a rare prog album that doesn’t utilize keyboards (especially synthesizers).
 Seeing a Mellotron (or its precursor, the Chamberlin) among the instruments was pretty much a guarantee of prog tendencies.
 Are there other unusual choices such as flute, violin, or tuned percussion?
 (Banjos need not apply.)
-Gentle Giant might be the most eclectic when it comes to instrumentation, incorporating violin, trumpet, recorders, saxophones, and tuned percussion, along with guitar, keyboards, bass, and drums.
+Gentle Giant might have been the most eclectic when it comes to instrumentation, incorporating violin, trumpet, recorders, saxophones, and tuned percussion, along with guitar, keyboards, bass, and drums.

 Keyboards/synthesizers and more – YES